 - Hard water evidence observed right after a regeneration cycle.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA with an additional office in Stow, MA.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA with additional offices in Stow & Lakeville, MA.
 The company services all makes & models.
 See our published articles in Water Technology Magazines at publications.
-Contact us at firstname.lastname@example.org or 978-777-8330.
+Contact us at [email protected] or 978-777-8330.